12 min read

 • Find your niche (life coaching can help you if you need it).
 Find out how you’d like to be positioned in the market based on your target audience and your specialties.

 • Identify the transformations your audience will experience.
-These include how their mind, habits, and lifestyle will shift as well as how they’ll show up in the world, tools that help them when they need it, and the “special power” they’ll unlock.
+These include how their mind, habits, and lifestyles will shift as well as how they’ll show up in the world, tools that help them when they need it, and the “special power” they’ll unlock.

 • Reverse engineer your course process — start with the transformation you want them to have, list out the objectives that will get them there, and create the path.